Forbes Inspiring Business Leader 2021: H.E. Dr. Dr. h.c. Raphael Nagel

 Forbes India recently released the much-awaited list of Inspiring Business Leaders 2021.
 H.E.
 Dr. Raphael Nagel was featured as one of them.

-DUBAI, UNITED ARAB EMIRATES , August 1, 2021 /EINPresswire.com/ -- Forbes India recently released the much-awaited list of Inspiring Business Leaders 2021 in their July 2021 issue.
+DUBAI, UNITED ARAB EMIRATES, August 4, 2021 /EINPresswire.com/ -- Forbes India recently released the much-awaited list of Inspiring Business Leaders 2021 in their July 2021 issue.
 H.E.
 Dr. Dr. h.c.
 Raphael Nagel, the Dubai-based entrepreneur, and noted philanthropist, was featured as one of the year's three more Inspiring Business leaders.

 His Excellency Doctor Doctor honoris causa Raphael Nagel is a renowned investor, a lobbyist, and a philanthropist.
 He spent part of his growing up in Germany and Spain.
 Since 2001, he has been doing business in the United Arab Emirates, managing a Private Equity firm.
 His tireless entrepreneurial spirit has led him to found and chair more than 27 companies around the world in different sectors.